NoahCardoza/cart/README.md

 If you don't have `pipenv`, you can install it by running `python -m pip install pipenv`.

-Then, run `python -m pip pipenv install` to install all the dependencies.
+Then, run `python -m pipenv install` to install all the dependencies.

 When you are done, run `python -m pipenv run uvicorn app:serve --reload` to run the project.